 Improving the Visitor Experience

-Another reason SEO is important is that all of the time you spend creating great content and optimising your on-page SEO improves your site’s usability.
+Another reason SEO is important is that all of the time you spend creating great content and optimizing your on-page SEO improves your site’s usability.
 This results in a smooth and pleasant customer experience.

 When you take steps to make your site responsive, for example, it will be accessible to all of your mobile visitors as well as those who visit from a laptop or desktop computer.
 Increasing your page load speed will also reduce your bounce rate and encourage visitors to stay on your site longer.
 Consumers expect a page to load as quickly as possible, with a three-second loading time limit!
 The higher the bounce rate and the longer the load time, the higher the bounce rate and the higher the bounce rate.